openwisp/openwisp-docs/general/help-us.rst

-Yes, we know it sounds silly, but since it doesn't cost you anything, it would be really useful if you could **take a look at our projects on github** and **star the ones you find most interesting** for you.
+Yes, we know it sounds silly, but since it doesn't cost you anything, it would be really useful if you could **take a look at our projects on github** and **star the ones you find most interesting**.

 4. Write to the mailing list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~